Junior Intermediate Admission Requirements

 - In addition you must select one teaching subject from the following: French, Music-Instrumental, Music-Vocal, or Religious Education.

 - Four full or equivalent undergraduate or graduate credits with a minimum average of 70% are required to support the teaching subject you have chosen.

 French: Applicants must possess oral and written fluency in French and a thorough knowledge of grammar.
 Normally, five full French courses with a 70% average (or the equivalent), at least two of which should be language courses, are required.
 One or more full course equivalents in French literature is desirable for those hoping to teach in French-immersion settings.
-Fluent French speakers who do not have university-level French courses may apply for special consideration.
+Fluent French speakers who do not have university-level French courses may apply for special consideration by emailing email@example.com.
 The Faculty of Education reserves the right to test candidates to ensure they meet the required standard.
 A fee is required for testing.